wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 {% include l18n.html %}
 {% include _toc.html %}

 ## Why Kubernetes?
-Speed vs. Sacurity
+Speed vs. Security

 With Kubernetes in <a href="#Clouds">clouds</a>, each <strong>individual developer can take complete control of production operations</strong>  -- deploy both application code with all environment settings, without ceremonies and waiting for operations management approvals.
 This freedom is why Kubernetes contributes to <strong>corporate agility and faster time to market</strong>.